pkl-community/pkl-dart/README.md

 The library throws specific exceptions for different failure modes:

 - **PklError**: A general error during Pkl evaluation (e.g., syntax error, validation failure).
+- PklBugError: An unexpected error indicating a potential bug in this library or the Pkl process communication.
 - **PklDecodingException**: An error during deserialization into a Dart object (e.g., missing key, type mismatch).

 ## Upcoming Features